-Bachelor of Education (BEd) degree program at York University
+York University Bachelor of Education (BEd) degree program

-Your BEd program is comprised of 60.00 credits (including mandatory courses for your division, practicum courses and elective course requirements) over two years.
+Your Bachelor of Education program includes 60.00 credits (including mandatory courses for your division, practicum courses and elective course requirements) completed over two years.
 Generally, teacher candidates will complete 30.00 credits each year (fall and winter term).
 There is usually an opportunity to complete elective (EDUC) courses during the summer term, thus allowing more time for practicum requirements in Year 2.